Supremacism: East Asian supremacism

-East Asian supremacism and race-based nationalism appear among the people of China, Japan, Taiwan, and Korea, and East Asia holds an important stake in global GDP.
+East Asian supremacism and race-based nationalism appear among the people of China, Japan, Taiwan, and Korea, and East Asia holds an important stake in the global GDP.
 It has also influenced far-right white nationalists, such as Anders Behring Breivik.

 Han supremacism

-Han supremacy comes from the perception that the culture of the majority ethnic Han in China is superior to other minorities.
-The Chinese Communist Party has been accused of encouraging settler colonialism and Han supremacy, which can combine with Chinese ultranationalism.
+Han supremacy is based on the perception that in China, the culture of the ethnic Han majority is superior to the cultures of the ethnic minorities.
+The Chinese Communist Party has been accused of practicing settler colonialism and Han supremacy, which can combine with Chinese ultranationalism.

 Japanese supremacism

-Initially, in order to justify Japan's conquest of Asia, Japanese propaganda espoused the ideas of Japanese supremacy by claiming that the Japanese represented a combination of all Asian peoples and cultures, emphasizing heterogeneous traits.
-The Empire of Japan often opened human zoos to showcase the supposed inferiority of other Asian peoples and Japanese superiority.
+Initially, in order to justify Japan's conquest of Asia, Japanese propaganda espoused the ideas of Japanese supremacy by claiming that the Japanese represented a combination of all Asian peoples and cultures, emphasizing the existence of their heterogeneous traits.
+The Empire of Japan opened human zoos to showcase the supposed inferiority of other Asian peoples and Japanese superiority.
 Japanese propaganda started to place an emphasis on the ideas of Japanese supremacy of the Yamato race when the Second Sino-Japanese War intensified.
 At the end of World War II, the Japanese government continued to adhere to the notion of racial homogeneity and racial supremacy, as well as an overall complex of social hierarchy, with the Yamato race at the top of the racial hierarchy.
-Even in modern Japan, the concept related to "Yamato race" remains important, which means that even ethnic Koreans living there for generations can't get citizenship and there's less immigration despite a contracting population.
+In modern Japan, the concept related to "Yamato race" remains important, which means that ethnic Koreans living there for generations can't get citizenship and there is less immigration despite a contracting population.

 White supremacism

-Centuries of European colonialism in the Americas, Asia, Africa and Oceania were justified by Eurocentric attitudes as well as sometimes by white supremacist attitudes.
+Centuries of European colonialism in the Americas, Asia, Africa and Oceania were justified by Eurocentric attitudes and sometimes, they were also justified by white supremacist attitudes.

-During the 19th century, "The White Man's Burden", the phrase which refers to the thought that whites have the obligation to make the societies of the other peoples more 'civilized', was widely used to justify colonial policies as a noble enterprise.
+During the 19th century, "The White Man's Burden", the phrase which refers to the belief that whites have the obligation to make the societies of the other peoples more 'civilized', was widely used to justify colonial policies as a noble enterprise.
 Historian Thomas Carlyle, best known for his historical account of the French Revolution, The French Revolution: A History, argued that western policies were justified on the grounds that they provided the greatest benefit to "inferior" native peoples.
 However, even at the time of its publication in 1849, Carlyle's main work on the subject, the Occasional Discourse on the Negro Question, was poorly received by his contemporaries.